What Working Together Looks Like

 Helpful things to include:

-The goal at this stage is not perfection — it’s clarity and direction.
+The goal at this stage is not perfection — it’s initial clarity and direction.

 Step 2: Initial Consultation